History

 Events at the Pause

-Even though The Jungle is usually used as a study and friends gathering space, after the demolition of the Lair, the stage has been moved here, and some events are being organized here as well, such as tiny desk concerts and karaoke nights.
+Even though The Jungle is usually used as a study and friends gathering space, after the demolition of the Lair, the stage has been moved here, and some events are held there including tiny desk concerts and karaoke nights.

 The Den is the ultimate spot for playing pool, foosball, chess, shuffleboard, board games, and video games for the student body.
-Every semester there are tournaments of pool and some video games.
-The winners are being showcased in the space.
+Every semester there are pool and video game tournaments.
+The winners are showcased in the space.

 Sources